adoreblvnk/CICD_tutorials/kubernetes tutorial/README.md

 ### Intro

-Watch the [Kubernetes Essentials from Google Cloud](https://www.youtube.com/playlist?list=PLIivdWyY5sqLmnGdKSdQIXq2sd_1bWSnx) playlist for a quick introduction to Kubernetes.
+Watch videos 1-4 [Kubernetes Essentials from Google Cloud](https://www.youtube.com/playlist?list=PLIivdWyY5sqLmnGdKSdQIXq2sd_1bWSnx) playlist for a quick introduction to Kubernetes.

 You should get an overview of the following: